Skip to main content

 **Participating in the research study is free of cost to you and your insurance.
 You will not be charged in any capacity and will instead be provided with a stipend for every visit you make to the site, should you decide to participate in the study and if you qualify.

-Acute Coronary Syndrome study
+About Acute Coronary Syndrome Research Study

 *The study drug and study-related care is free of charge for volunteers who are eligible for the study.
 If you qualify, you will receive a call from someone on our research staff.
 You may be asked to share your personal information regarding your complete medical history, overall health, and any medication you take.